sentienhq/Sentien-Launcher/qa-suite.md

 ### Favorites
 * [ ] Favorite bar is displayed automatically at startup
 * [ ] Clicking on a favorite trigger the correct Intent
-* [ ] When going back to Zeno, the favorite has been added to history
+* [ ] When going back to Sentien, the favorite has been added to history
 * [ ] Long-clicking favorite displays the menu
 * [ ] Long-click menu can be used to remove the favorite
 * [ ] Empty favorites are not displayed (favorites takes all available space in the bar)
 * [ ] When entering a search query, favorite bar is hidden
 * [ ] When search query is removed, bar appears again
 * [ ] When coming back from an application launched through search, bar is displayed again
-* [ ] When Zeno bar is opened, favorites bar is hidden
+* [ ] When Sentien bar is opened, favorites bar is hidden
-* [ ] When Zeno bar is opened, internal favorites bar is hidden
+* [ ] When Sentien bar is opened, internal favorites bar is hidden
-* [ ] When Zeno bar is opened, you can't click on the menu button behind the Zeno bar (not even visible, doesn't respond to touch events either)
+* [ ] When Sentien bar is opened, you can't click on the menu button behind the Sentien bar (not even visible, doesn't respond to touch events either)
 * [ ] When searching and pressing home, query is cleared, and favorites are displayed
 * [ ] When adding a favorite, it appears automatically, and favorites are evenly spaced
 * [ ] When removing a favorite, it disappears automatically, and favorites are evenly spaced